-- Clinical trials of pharmaceutical drugs that are subject to the requirements of a Clinical Trial Authorisation (CTA) or Clinical Trial Notification (CTN).
+- Clinical trials of therapeutic products and Class 2 cell, tissue or gene therapy products (CTGTPs) that are subject to the requirements of a Clinical Trial Authorisation (CTA) or Clinical Trial Notification (CTN)

 Objectives of GCP Inspections

-- Safeguard the rights, safety and well-being of trial subjects.
+- Safeguard the rights, safety and well-being of trial participants

 Additionally, the objectives of systems inspections are to: